 Making Friends Out Of Co-workers

 (image courtesy of bustle.com)

 This piece from bustle.com talks about how intimidating it can be to make friends in the workplace, especially when you’re new.
 You can easily feel like an outsider!
 When you’re spending 40 hours a week at work, it can make your days go much faster if some of your co-workers are also your friends.

 While this is a great guide on general behavior to encourage friendships at work, if you want a specific step-by-step guide on making friends at work, check out my previous article about it.
 What I enjoyed about this Bustle article is that it doesn’t ignore the fact that you should strive to stay professional (especially at first) as you try to develop a friendship.

 From my experience, social boundaries are important and should be respected.
 Just because you think that Sally from the office is a great gal to hang out with doesn’t mean that all professional behavior should fly off the window.
 Respect the social norms, at least at first, and when you feel more comfortable hanging out outside the office, you can loosen up appropriately.

 Tinder For Group Dates And Friendship – Really?

 Tinder has ‘upped its game’ in the social apps environment, claiming that dating apps that only offer you the chance to make a romantic match are now a thing of the past.
 In this article on refinery29.com, you’ll see how Tinder’s new social component is designed to help you plan your night, get out into the real world, and meet new people.

-As many other “social trends” this can go both ways: it go on to work for some people in some contexts.
+Like many other “social trends” this can go both ways: it goes on to work for some people in some contexts.
 Or not at all.
 We’ll have to wait and see.
-It does sound funny though, and can make things way more interesting if a group of friends want to just have a great time.
+It does sound funny though and can make things way more interesting if a group of friends wants to just have a great time.
 Let’s give it some time and then judge if this adds any value to the social apps space.

 – Paul Sanders